RouNNdeL/anti-rootkit-lkm/README.md

 We have to get a bit clever to get access to the table.
 Let's follow what the CPU does to call a specific syscall handler.

-We already know, when the `syscall` instruction gets executed, we jump to `entry_SYSCALL_64`, and the address of the next instruction is stored in the `rcx` register.
+We already know, when the `syscall` instruction gets executed, we jump to `entry_SYSCALL_64`, and the address of the next instruction is stored in the RCX register.
 This procedure is actually written in assembly (in the `/arch/x86/entry/entry_64.S` file).

+Intel:

 ```asm
 entry_SYSCALL_64: